-The debt counselling business of Acme Credit Consultants Ltd means that employees will come into contact with customers who may be experiencing financial hardship on some level.
+The debt counseling business of Acme Credit Consultants Ltd means that employees will come into contact with customers who may be experiencing financial hardship on some level.
 Other categories of individuals who may be considered vulnerable include persons with-

 - Change in circumstances

-- Long term low income
+- Long term, low income

 - Low level of financial knowledge/understanding

 - Young adults

 - Long-term limiting illness or disability